FREE Information Pack

 Most estate agents work on commissions of 1% to 1.5% of the sale price of a property.
 This means that for an average UK property, you’ll receive around £3500.

-Selling just 2 properties per month will generate an income of around £7000.
+Selling just 2 properties per month will generate an income of around £7000 per month.

 If you’re in London or anywhere else that’s above the UK average house price, your income can be significantly more.

 By having several properties on your books at once, your role will be to identify buyers for the properties that you’re selling.
 When you become an estate agent you’ll be able to use the processes and methods that we show you to get in a position to start generating this income.

 Once a price has been agreed, you’ll be carrying out some very simple admin tasks.
 This happens while the solicitors are working on the contracts and surveys are taking place.
 On the day of completion, the sellers solicitor will pay your commission directly into your bank account.

 Property values vary across the country, so in the examples below we’ve used an average property value of £230,000 and a typical commission rate of 1.5%.